hmcts/recipe-receiver/README.md

 ### Repository secrets
 There 3 secrets that are needed for workflows so they can function properly they are:
 * AZURE_CREDENTIALS - the output from following [these instructions](https://github.com/marketplace/actions/azure-login#configure-deployment-credentials).
-* REGISTRY_USERNAME - username for hmctspublic container registry.
+* REGISTRY_USERNAME - username for sdshmctspublic container registry.
-* REGISTRY_PASSWORD - password for hmctspublic container registry.
+* REGISTRY_PASSWORD - password for sdshmctspublic container registry.

 ### Permissions
 For this repository to be fully function we need to have the correct permissions in place for Keda, the GitHub workflows and the recipe receiver application.